wraithgar/hapi-rate-limit/README.md

 - `x-ratelimit-userpathlimit`: Will equal `userPathLimit`
 - `x-ratelimit-userpathremaining`: Remaining number of requests user has this period for this path
 - `x-ratelimit-userpathreset`: Time (in milliseconds) until reset of `userPathLimit` period

+Note that authLimit does not generate any headers.
+It is not in your best interest to let bad actors know what their limits are when brute forcing your auth systems.

 ## Per-route settings